OuhscBbmc/REDCapR/README.md

 ds <- redcap_read(redcap_uri=uri, token=token)$data
 ```

-The `REDCapR` package includes the [Bundle of CA Root Certificates](http://curl.haxx.se/ca/cacert.pem) from the official [cURL site](http://curl.haxx.se).
+The `REDCapR` package includes the SSL certificate retrieved by [`httr`'s `find_cert_bundle()`](https://github.com/hadley/httr/blob/master/R/utils.r).
 Your REDCap server's identity is always verified, unless the setting is overridden (or alternative certificates can also be provided).

 The `redcap_read()` function also accepts values for subsetting/filtering the records and fields.
 The [most recent documentation](https://github.com/OuhscBbmc/REDCapR/blob/master/documentation-peek.pdf) can be found in the [GitHub repository](https://github.com/OuhscBbmc/REDCapR).
 A [vignette](http://htmlpreview.github.io/?https://github.com/OuhscBbmc/REDCapR/blob/master/inst/doc/BasicREDCapROperations.html) has also been started.
 Here's are two examples; the first selects only a portion of the rows, while the second selects only a portion of the columns.
 ```r